Home > Short-Term Health Insurance > West Virginia Short-Term Health Insurance

 An ACA-compliant health plan will provide better coverage than a short-term health plan.
 But depending on the circumstances, there may be scenarios in which a short-term health insurance policy is the only – or only realistic – alternative.
 For example:

-- You missed open enrollment for ACA-compliant individual market coverageand do not have a qualifying life event that would trigger a special enrollment period.
+- You missed open enrollment for ACA-compliant individual market coverage and do not have a qualifying life event that would trigger a special enrollment period.

 - You’ll soon be enrolled in Medicare and aren’t eligible for any other coverage in the meantime.

 - You’re newly employed and your employer has a waiting period before you can enroll in the group health plan.
-(Under the ACA, employers can impose waiting periods of up to 90 days before new employees can be eligible for coverage under the group health plan.)3
+(Under the ACA, employers can impose waiting periods of up to 90 days before new employees can be eligible for coverage under the group health plan.)6

 - You’ve already enrolled in an ACA-compliant plan but have to wait up to several weeks until your new plan takes effect.
 For example, if you enroll during open enrollment, your new plan won’t take effect until January 1.
 And if you sign up during a special enrollment period, you’ll generally have to wait until at least the start of the following month before your new plan is effective.